 While the St. Paddy's parade is once a year, each day is a celebration of the Irish at Fenian's Pub.
 The interior is full of dark wood accents, and the stained-glass windows let in just the right amount of dimly filtered light to keep the bar feeling like a permanent evening in Dublin.
 Share a pint or two and a plate of shepherd's pie whether you're Irish or not!

 Looking for the most "Jackson" place to enjoy a cocktail?
 While writers have used the city as an inspiration for their takes, Library Lounge uses their tales for inspiration in their drinks.
 Cozy up with a novel and a cocktail at the charming Library Lounge in the historic Fairview Inn and write yourself into the history of the city's literary tradition.

 Jackson is looking to the future of work – and food – at Ecoshed.
-This chic community and coworking space takes a sustainable approach to all it does, including engaging in urban farming practices.
-Pop in for a coffee or a small bite to eat at its Ecoshed After Hours, or check out what's cooking at its food lab featuring local chefs.
+This chic event and coworking space takes a sustainable approach to all it does, including engaging in urban farming practices.

 78. Bicentennial Beer Company (brewery)